getconversio/node-bigcommerce/README.md

 ## Notes

-You can instantiate the BigCommerce object within the script and re-use throughout.
+You can instantiate the BigCommerce object within a script and re-use throughout.
 The config object within the BigCommerce allows the addition of other elements after the initial instantiation.
 For example, in a scenario when you have the authorisation and a call to the api, you can do the following:

 ```javascript
 var express = require('express'),